What is a commercial carpenter responsible for?

 Can I keep my business open during a remodeling project?

-Are customer testimonials important when choosing commercial carpentry Perth?
+Are customer testimonials important when choosing a carpenter in Perth?

 Absolutely!
 Reading reviews benefits more than small or residential projects.
 You’ll want to work with a commercial carpenter with a lot of experience doing projects similar to yours.
 Take the time to look online at reviews across Google and related websites.
 And you should feel comfortable asking for references.
 If they aren’t open to introducing you to former customers, you might not want to become their next one!

-Can I make changes to the plan once a commercial carpentry project is underway?
+Can I make changes to the plan once a project is underway?